Learn how to bake a batch of easy challah dinner rolls or buns. These rolls are light, fluffy, and topped with a seed mixture for some texture.

 Active dry yeast: Yeast, of course, is the reason our dough is able to rise and turn into a beautiful roll.
 If you only have instant yeast on hand, you can substitute active dry yeast for 3 teaspoons (9 grams) of instant yeast.

 Honey: Honey not only contributes to the texture of the crumb but also the flavor of these rolls.
-If you have any leftover honey after making this recipe, you could also make some delicious honey butter to eat on the rolls.
+If you have any leftover honey after making this recipe, you could also make some delicious honey butter to eat on the challah rolls.

 Olive oil: You may see some challah recipes that use butter instead of oil.
 However, oil is more common, according to my research.
+Be sure to use a high-quality oil with a good taste.

 Fine sea salt: I prefer fine sea salt for baking.
 It distributes very easily and tastes great.
 Remember, even baking recipes need salt to enhance their flavor!